The International Society for Krishna Consciousness as an Addictive Organization|

 I would like to take a few pages to explain the dynamics that were at work in ISKCON.
 There was something going on under the surface that kept me in a dependent state.
 Rather than brainwashing (if labels must be used), I would more accurately call it codependence to a system that I loved and hoped would work.
 Psychologists and popular authors banter about words like codependent, dysfunctional, and addictive, as if their meanings were standard knowledge.
 But used on their own, without explanation, they mean little to most people.
 Therefore, before I explain why ISKCON was a dysfunctional organization, let me define a few terms.

 Dysfunctional is usually applied to families, but also describe anything from a broken washing machine to society at large.
 To qualify as dysfunctional, obviously the thing in question has ceased to function, or perhaps never functioned in the first place.
 A family cannot function if the individual members don't communicate their ideas, feelings, needs, and desires.
 Lack of communication is usually embraced and reinforced by a stringent set of unspoken family rules.
 For example, an implied rule may be that no one is allowed to talk about Father's gambling, even if everyone feels its negative financial effects.
 Thus, bound by shame and fear, family members allow the father to continue his addiction to gambling.
 Codependence is when family members comply with an addict, allowing, even helping, him or her carry out an addiction.
-Addiction may be defined as an obsession with negative consequences that is out of control.
+Addiction may be defined as an out-of-control obsession that has negative consequences.
 Usually addicts and codependents deny there is a problem.

 Two researchers, Anne Wilson Schaef and Diane Fassel, have shown how the traits of dysfunctional families operate in organizations, in their book, The Addictive Organization.
 Their theories explain a great deal about the way ISKCON functioned, at least during the years of its decline.